Random selection from around 250 Facts

 This Will Destroy You release the album Another Language on Suicide Squeeze Records in the USA.

-Keith Emerson, keyboardist with The Nice and Emerson, Lake And Palmer, is found dead of a self-inflicted gunshot wound at his home in Santa Monica, California, USA.
+The Los Angeles Coroner's Office announces that the recent death of Keith Emerson, keyboardist with The Nice and Emerson, Lake And Palmer, was suicide.
+Emerson was found dead of a self-inflicted gunshot wound at his home in Santa Monica, California, USA.
 He suffered for many years with a painful nerve condition, and was thought to have become depressed.